Azure/acs-demos/README.md

 [Optionally - DC/OS only] a "microscaler" scales the consumers up/down in response to the amount of work in the queue.

+[Optionally] - A web interface that shows the current status of the queue and summary table, along with INSECURE access to the cluster (note this will only work if the master-proxy is running)

 [Optionally] The CLI is used to query the state of the queue and table